 From June 2019

 Renovation works on Miyajima's famous floating torii gate started in June 2019.
 The torii gate is now covered up by a partially transparent scaffolding.
 Furthermore, a bridge has been built on the left side of the gate (when viewed from the shrine) to aid the renovation works.
 A date for the completion of the renovation works has not been set yet.
-In addition, renovation works are scheduled to be conducted on the western side of the shrine complex from August 2020 to December 2022.
+In addition, renovation works are currently conducted on the western side of the complex (around the entrance) from September 2020 to December 2022.